 They’re not talkative and don’t scream, preferring to whistle and cluck to communicate.

 As a result, it’s unlikely your neighbors will ever hear one.
-While they’re one of the quieter parrots, they can mimic words, making them one of the more intelligent birds to be around.
+While they’re one of the quieter parrots, they can mimic some words, making them intelligent birds to be around.

 Senegal parrots don’t like loud noises or noisy areas, so they’re better suited to quieter homes.